Thue/rfwadmin/README.md

 -----------

-You might want to install the custom server from bukkit if you want to use plugins: http://dl.bukkit.org/ .
-Place the jar in /var/lib/minecraft/jars/serverjars, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .
-The web interface has a simple enable/disable plugin functionality, if the plugins are placed in the correct subdirectory of /var/lib/minecraft/jars/plugins/
+You might want to install the custom server from bukkit if you want to use plugins; It can be downloaded via the "server version" tab in the web interface.
+The web interface also has a simple enable/disable plugin functionality, if the plugins are placed in the correct subdirectory of /var/lib/minecraft/jars/plugins/ .

 Another useful plugin is WorldEdit ( http://www.sk89q.com/projects/worldedit/ ), for the /butcher command which removes all hostile mobs which spawned while you were waiting at the starting gate.